-The CMG will comprise up to five members of sta1⁄2 and an independent safeguarding specialist with relevant safeguarding management experience and expertise.
-The sta1⁄2 members should include, designated safeguarding lead, the deputy safeguarding lead and individuals with appropriate expertise from within the organisation (e.g. HR/legal, Youth Work, Operations).
+The CMG will comprise up to five members of staff and an independent safeguarding specialist with relevant safeguarding management experience and expertise.
+The staff members should include, designated safeguarding lead, the deputy safeguarding lead and individuals with appropriate expertise from within the organisation (e.g. HR/legal, Youth Work, Operations).